peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 ---
 [^1]: The naming of the data generation models reflects the latest versions available at the time of the study.
 For provider details and release context, see Appendix C of the Supplementary Materials (Replication Guide).

-[^2]: Complete FDR-corrected p-values for all 21 primary statistical tests are provided in Supplementary Materials Table S1.
+[^2]: Complete FDR-corrected p-values for all 21 primary statistical tests are provided in Supplementary Materials (Replication Guide) Table S7.
 The corrected values confirm that all findings reported as "statistically significant" in the main text remain significant after controlling for multiple comparisons (smallest corrected p = .000037 for aggregate mapping_strategy effect on MRR Lift).

 ### References